sschmeier/genomics-tutorial/ngs-mapping/index.rst

 Concordant reads
 ~~~~~~~~~~~~~~~~

-We select read-pair that have been mapped in a correct manner (same chromosome/contig, correct orientation to each other).
+We can select read-pair that have been mapped in a correct manner (same chromosome/contig, correct orientation to each other, distance between reads is not stupid).

 .. code:: bash